-132. While the core planning scenario is based on a gradual improvement in the security situation, the five-year span of the CSP makes it important to prepare for the possibility that security could be better or worse than projected at any given time.
-Implementation could be slower or faster than planned, depending on the circumstances.

-- 133. The situation in Mali is currently highly volatile, with instability and insecurity affecting an increasing number of areas of the country.
-In much of the country, limited government presence and control impedes access to livelihood opportunities, markets, service delivery and monitoring. - 134.
-Agricultural production is highly variable, and most recently shows a declining trend, particularly in Central and Northern Mali.
-This reflects the combined impacts of increased demands on a fragile resource base and the impacts of climate change.
+- 134. While the core planning scenario is based on a gradual improvement in the security situation, the five-year span of the CSP makes it important to prepare for the possibility that security could be better or worse than projected at any given time.
+Implementation could be slower or faster than planned, depending on the circumstances. - 135.
+The situation in Mali is currently highly volatile, with instability and insecurity affecting an increasing number of areas of the country.
+In much of the country, limited government presence and control impedes access to livelihood opportunities, markets, service delivery and monitoring.
+A fragile resource base, persistent conflict and insecurity, compounded by climate change, are negatively impacting food systems in certain areas in central and northern Mali.